tzaeschke/phtree-site/README.md

-# phtree-site
+# The PH-Tree

-PH-tree home page
+The PH-tree is a spatial index / multi-dimensional index.